Advising and Class Registration

 - Dropping or withdrawing from a course can have an impact on your financial aid.
 Prior to dropping or withdrawing from a course please talk with your financial advisor.
-Students can drop a class as withdrawal/passing until the midterm, after that, they can only withdraw as withdraw/failing.
-For information about each of these options click the following link: https://www.valdosta.edu/academics/academic-affairs/advising/withdrawal-policy.php
+You can drop a class as withdrawal/passing until the midterm; after that, you can only withdraw as withdraw/failing.
+Click here for information about each of these options.

-At the midterm, students should evaluate whether they want to continue in the classes for which they are currently registered.
+At the midterm, you should evaluate whether you want to continue in the classes for which you are currently registered.
 Keep in mind that unlike undergraduate classes, graduate classes do not usually have assignments due by the midterm.
 To help you decide if you should remain in all of your classes, ask yourself:

 Can I reasonably get all of the work done by the end of the semester?